tomcatmew/IK_example/README.md

 Practice for some popular IK implemntaion in OpenGL 2.0 \
 **Make sure you build in Release Mode**

-My personal feeling of speed&performance for different IK methods
+My understanding of speed&performance for different IK methods May be different based on how many joints you have
 <pre>
 <b>Fast</b> ←------------------------→ <b>Performance</b>
 CCD            FABRIK           Jacobian

-My favorite one would be the FABRIK one
 </pre>

 - [Top](#ik_example-ccd-jacobian-fabrik)